Bruce Saville (businessman): After Saville Systems

 With the money from the sale, Saville established the Saville Interest Group.
-He is president.
+He was president.

 From 1998 to 2008 he was one of three senior investors in the Edmonton Oilers.
 During this time he also billeted a Czech Oilers player.

 On April 5, 2010, it was announced that Saville would join the board of Serenic Corporation.

 Philanthropy

-Before selling Saville Systems, Saville decided to hire a president to reduce his work load.
+Before selling Saville Systems, Saville decided to hire a president to reduce his workload.
 At around the same time, Saville received a questionnaire in the mail from the Inner City Agencies Foundation.
 He was then invited to his first meeting where he was then appointed board chair.

-He is also a board member of Stollery Children's Hospital, Noujaim Institute, Brentwood College since 2003, and previous board member of NAIT, and Governor of the University of Alberta.
+He was also a board member of Stollery Children's Hospital, Noujaim Institute, Brentwood College since 2003, and a previous board member of NAIT, and Governor of the University of Alberta.
 It was during this time that Saville also made multiple donations to the university which helped fund the Saville Community Sports Centre.

-He is also Chairman of the Edmonton Oilers Community Foundation.
+He was also Chairman of the Edmonton Oilers Community Foundation.

-Personal life
+Personal life and death

-Saville has been an avid ice hockey fan and player all his life.
-As a player he is a goalie.
+Saville was born on December 5, 1944.
+He was an avid ice hockey fan and player all his life.
+As a player, he was a goaltender.
+Bruce grew up in Mississauga and attended Gordon Graydon Memorial Highschool.

+His son, Curtis, is a retired SportsNet broadcaster from Newmarket, Ontario.

-He currently lives in Edmonton in a house valued at more than $7 million.
+Saville lived in Edmonton in a house valued at more than $7 million.
+He died from a heart attack while recovering from back surgery at a hospital in Edmonton on October 13, 2025, at the age of 80.